TIMESHARE EXIT & REFUND SUPPORT

 In many cases, yes.
 Courts in Spain and other EU countries have ruled that contracts breaching the Timeshare Directive are null and void.

-- How much compensation could I receive?
+- How much could I potentially recover?

 Typically, your contract, payment proof (bank statements or receipts), and any promotional materials or correspondence from the seller.